-Located in a dynamic, urban setting, the Université du Québec à Montréal offers more than 300 programs, maintains several degree options in the humanities and social sciences, management, communications, education and science, while targeting promising avenues of research in the health and natural sciences.
-In addition, UQAM aims to add an international dimension to all areas of study.
+Located in a dynamic, urban setting, the Université du Québec à Montréal offers more than 300 programs and several degree options in the arts, humanities and social sciences, political science and law, management, communications, education and science.
+UQAM aims to add an international dimension to all areas of study.
 Whether in Europe, Africa, Asia or South America, the university is expanding its research and exchange collaborations across the globe.
-“Since its inception, UQAM has meshed academic and social values,” says rector Robert Proulx.
-“This interrelationship has been at the core of the university’s development, and the resulting challenges have become its strengths: the development of internationally recognized research rooted in the real world, and the development of associated graduate programs.”
-Located in a lively district, the campus offers ideal spots to sip espresso, browse second-hand bookstores and people-watch.
-It’s easy to get around, as there is direct access to two metro stations from lower levels of the campus—handy during cold Montreal winters.
-Students can also engage in city life by participating in local festivals.
+UQAM offers “original curricula in a wide range of fields,” notes rector Magda Fusaro.
+“It engages in cutting-edge research and creative arts that address major social, ethical and environmental issues, and continues to establish fruitful relationships with local and international partners.”
+The campus is located in two of Montreal’s liveliest districts: the Latin Quarter and the Quartier des spectacles.
+It’s easy to get around, as there is direct access to two metro stations from lower levels of the campus—handy during the cold winters.
+Students are actively involved in the culture of city life, participating in local festivals.
 Adding to the vibrancy are the nearly 3,500 international students who come from 96 countries to study at UQAM.
 In addition to the main campus, UQAM has four regional campuses that offer undergraduate studies.